-The good news is that addiction is treatable.
+The good news is that addiction is manageable.
 It’s a disease, not a choice.
-That means the right treatment program can help you get better.
+That means the right treatment program can help you.
 But delaying treatment will only make things worse.
 The longer you use prescription drugs, the more dependent on those drugs your body becomes.
 You deserve better.
 You deserve real treatment.

 We understand the importance of accessibility and affordability, which is why we have partnered with several insurance companies to better service you.
 We accept most major insurance providers and private health insurance.
 Our team is available 24/7 to assist you in navigating your insurance coverage.
 If you don’t have insurance, we are here to help you understand the options available for you or a loved one.